rockyhawk64/CommandPanels/README.md

 # Online Editor

-Never edit YAML again with the Online Editor, it is a fully interactive visual builder with every plugin feature included.
+Prefer building visually over editing YAML?
+The Online Editor is a fully interactive visual builder with every plugin feature included.
 The Editor sets itself apart from every other GUI plugin.
 It is a core part of CommandPanels, not a feature bolted on as an afterthought.